 CORe® offers a unique solution to the problem of food waste by utilizing existing wastewater treatment facilities.
 And the benefits of CORe® are particularly significant in urban areas, where food waste volumes are high.

 In the locations where CORe® has been installed, the technology is working wonders.
 As Cheri Cousens, executive director of the Greater Lawrence Sanitary District in Boston explains, “The food that we normally throw away can be used as a fuel to produce renewable energy, and that renewable energy can be put to good use and make electricity and heat.”

-As Director of Business Development Waste Management Organics Dan Hagen says, “We’re able to reach into waste streams that may have not been traditionally recycled.
-Every ton of food waste results in enough electrical energy produced to power eight to ten homes.”
+As Director of Business Development WM Organics Dan Hagen says, “We’re able to reach into waste streams that may have not been traditionally recycled.
+Every ton of food waste results in enough electrical energy produced to power 8 to 10 homes.”

-Waste Management was inspired to create this innovative technology after noting that contamination—or the percentage of trash mixed with food waste—was a growing challenge for source-separated organics, and seeing that many existing wastewater treatment facilities had underutilized capacity.
+WM was inspired to create this innovative technology after noting that contamination—or the percentage of trash mixed with food waste—was a growing challenge for source-separated organics, and seeing that many existing wastewater treatment facilities had underutilized capacity.

 As more Americans search for ways to use food waste for its highest purpose, the demand for this new technology has increased.
 Volumes are cranking up at all the facilities.
-We have made over 30 million gallons of EBS® from the four facilities we have operating to date.
-Every ton of processed food waste can power 8-10 homes.
+We have made more than 30 million gallons of EBS® from the four facilities we have operating to date.
+Every ton of processed food waste can power 8 to 10 homes.

 Processing food scraps via the CORe® process is an incredible opportunity to generate energy and reduce GHG emissions.
 According to Hagen: “Waste Management is a leader in processing food waste into a high-value end product that is ideally suited for co-digestion.
 The challenge now is to build on the momentum and make the most of this opportunity.”